ErpNetDocs/tech/modules/crm/subscriptions/index.md

 ### Billing Cycles

-The **Billing Cycles** panel defines the available billing schedules used by subscriptions.
+The **Billing Cycles** panel defines billing schedules used by subscriptions.
 Each cycle describes when the system should issue new bills.

 A billing cycle contains: